Non-equilibrium diagrammatic approach to strongly interacting photons: Application: Electromagnetically induced transparency

 where $\delta G^K(\omega)=G^K(\omega)-2i\Im{G^R(\omega)}$ is related to the spectral number density by $n(\omega)=i \delta G^K/2$.
 However, as the atomic medium without probe photons is entirely in the ground state and no atoms are being created, the only way to get $\delta G_e^K(\omega)\neq 0$ is by coupling to $\delta G_g^K(\omega)$.
-On the other hand, corrections to the bare ground-state propagator all inevitably have to involve the excited state $|e\rangle$.\\ To compare the effect of the exact and simplified non-linear Feynman rules, consider the perturbative insertion of corrections into the bare retarded GFs:
+On the other hand, corrections to the bare ground-state propagator all inevitably have to involve the excited state $|e\rangle$.\\ To compare the effect of the exact and simplified non-linear Feynman rules, consider the perturbative insertion of corrections into the bare retarded Green's functions:

 which due to causality are non-zero only if $t>t_1>t_2>t'$.
-Consequently, none of the GFs and self-energies can be evaluated simultaneously and no cancellations due to the non-linear Feynman rules are required.
-Similarly, the Keldysh component of the interacting GF is given by
+Consequently, none of the Green's functions and self-energies under the integral need to be evaluated simultaneously and no cancellations due to the non-linear Feynman rules are required.
+Similarly, the Keldysh component of the interacting Green's function is given by